DavidCarl/database2019-exam/README.md

 | The Boy Ranchers,       	| 30ms  	| 18ms    	|
 | Irma in Italy,          	| 39ms  	| 18ms    	|

+Its important to keep all the commas as we failed our data cleanup a bit, and failed to remove these.
+So if its not in the name it will not be possible to find the books.

 **Search_Author**

 | Query String            	| MySQL 	| MongoDB 	|